IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/overview.md

 ## Architecture
-Below is a high-level view of your Lab Architecture.
+Below is a high-level view of your TechZone Lab Architecture.

 ![IBM SevOne Automated Network Observability](img/labenv/design.png)